praefervidus/task-dragon/specification.md

       **SIDE**, **GIG**, or **LEAD**.
 - [x] Quests should be sorted based on their priority.
 - [x] User must be able to save and load their ledger to and from a file.
+- [x] User should be able to export the ledger to csv format.
-- [ ] User should be able to export the ledger to markdown or csv format.
+- [ ] User should be able to export the ledger to markdown format.

 ## Definitions